 Approximately 1,500 people attend the annual banquet that is held at the Statehouse Convention Center in Little Rock each August.
 The program includes auctions, dinner, Hall of Fame raffle, induction of Hall of Fame nominees, and the presentation of the Legacy Award, selected by the Foundation's Nominating Committee.
 The Arkansas Outdoor Hall of Fame began in 1992 and has inducted 90 members thus far.

 We are excited to bring back an in-person event for the 2021 Arkansas Outdoor Hall of Fame banquet, which will be held on August 28th, 2021 at the Statehouse Convention Center in Little Rock!
 Doors open at 6:00 PM.
-Bid on items in our "Super Silent" auction that will feature the latest hunting and fishing gear, boats, ATVs, campers, hunting trips, experience packages, and more!
+Bid on items in our "Super Silent" auction that features the latest hunting and fishing gear, boats, ATVs, campers, hunting trips, experience packages, and more!
 Click the links below to purchase a table or a ticket, and to get a direct link to the Super Silent Auction!
 The auction now open and closes at 8:45 PM on August 28th, 2021.

 He recognized the essential role of clean water long before it became a conservation byword.
 He was also a leader in wetlands protection, deer management, wild turkey restoration, endangered species protection and predator control.

 A longtime leader of the Arkansas Wildlife Federation and a staff member of the National Wildlife Federation, he has promoted wise uses of natural resources since the 1950s.

 He successfully campaigned in 1944 for Amendment 35, creating the Game and Fish Commission in its present form.
 Other activities were with Ducks Unlimited, National Wildlife Federation and the Sport Fishing Institute.